 Praised as “sizzling,” “riveting” and possessing a “plummy, ripe mezzo,” Sarah Larsen made her Metropolitan Opera debut in the 2016 – 2017 season as Käthchen in Sir Richard Eyre’s production of Werther.
 She returns to The Met in the spring of 2019 for their production of The Ring Cycle and will have her company debut in Calgary Opera’s production of Everest, reprising the role of Jan Arnold.
-Additional company debuts for the 2018-19 season include Donna Elvira in Don Giovanni with Virginia Opera, and appearances with the Moab Music Festival, Mill City Summer Opera, and The Ravinia Festival.
+Additional company debuts for the 2018-19 season include Donna Elvira in Don Giovanni with Virginia Opera, Dorabella in Così fan tutte with Mill City Summer Opera, and appearances with the Moab Music Festival and The Ravinia Festival.
 In the summer of 2018, Ms. Larsen appeared as Prince Orlofsky in Des Moines Metro Opera’s production of Die Fledermaus and with The Knights as Paquette in Candide at Tanglewood.

 In the 2017 – 2018 season, she continued at The Met with productions of The Merry Widow, Cendrillon, and Parsifal with Music Director Designate Yannick Nézet-Séguin.
 She began the season as Ma Moss in The Tenderland with Intermountain Opera Bozeman, and made her company debut at Lyric Opera of Kansas City as Jan Arnold in Everest.
 In the summer of 2017, Ms. Larsen made her Italian debut, in a staging of Vivaldi’s La Gloria e Imeneo with the famed I Solisti Veneti, and presented a recital under the auspices of the Seattle Art Song Society.